 Wednesday Mostly sunny.
 Slight (20%) chance of a shower near the coast, near zero chance elsewhere.
 Winds SE 15 to 20 km/h becoming light during the evening.

-Saturday Sunny.
-Winds E/SE 15 to 20 km/h tending S/SE during the morning then tending NE/SE during the afternoon.
+Thursday Mostly sunny.
+Light winds becoming S/SE 15 to 20 km/h during the day then becoming light during the afternoon.

 - observations list type